PhilipZubel/IndividualProject/timelog.md

 ## 16 Dec 2022
 * *1 hour* - team meeting
 * *0.5 hours* - Andrew meeting about structuring upload and download of offline pipeline artifacts

+## 17 Dec 2022
+* *3 hour* - saved taskmaps in offline pipeline as a proto in a single binary files rather than jsonl dictionaries

+## 18 Dec 2022
+* *3 hours* - figured out permissions for google buckets and wrote bash script for uploading offline artefacts
+* *2 hour* - wrote script for downloading offline artefacts